june-in-exile/will/apps/backend/README.md

 ├── 2_formatted.json     # Structured JSON format
 ├── 3_addressed.json     # Will with contract address
 ├── 4_signed.json        # Will with Permit2 signature
+├── 5_serialized.json    # Serialized will
-├── 5_encrypted.json     # Encrypted will (base64)
+├── 6_encrypted.json     # Encrypted will (base64)
-├── 6_downloaded.json    # Downloaded will from IPFS
+├── 7_downloaded.json    # Downloaded will from IPFS
+├── 8_decrypted.json     # Decrypted will
-└── 7_decrypted.json     # Will from decrypted content
+└── 9_deserialized.json  # Deserialized will
 ```